Georgia’s on my mind.

 The Last Buffalo Soldier by Michael S. Nuckols (2015) – Goodreads link – This one appeals to the history buff in me, as it discusses race not just on our home soil and in the South, but also in our military over the course of several wars.
 It’s a multi-generational saga as well, with a grandfather trying to connect with his rebellious granddaughter.
 I’m really excited about this one!

 This Side of the River by Jeffrey Stayton (2015) – Goodreads link – How can I resist a book with the premise of a bunch of Confederate war widows marching north from Georgia to burn Sherman’s house?
 I’m not sure how much of this will actually be set in Georgia, but it just sounds like a lot of fun, while, obviously, dealing with some very serious issues that still resonate today.
+UPDATE: I’ve moved this one to my Abandoned Books shelf.
+The military commander of this fictional army of Confederate war widows sexually assaults and rapes many of the leaders of the widows, who are telling the story in first person accounts.
+I couldn’t finish it.
+I hope the widows end up lynching him, but from what I read, I doubt that happens.
+Very much NOT the fun read I was hoping/looking for and definitely NOT recommended.

 Among the Living by Jonathan Rabb (2016) – Goodreads link – Another book with a really intriguing premise: a Holocaust survivor comes to Savannah to live with family and tries to settle into the Jewish community in Georgia.
 The story is complicated by divides among the Jewish community–which have little significance to a survivor of the concentration camps–and the fact that he sees parallels to his experiences in the racial divides he witnesses in Savannah.